-Quarterly Council meetings feature a technical presentation to inform Council members about investments in and applications of geographic data and technology.
-Some key topics addressed in 2016-17 included unmanned aircraft systems, the AddressNC project and preparation for Census 2020, Next Generation 911, GIS applied to Hurricane Matthew response and recovery, and the value of GIS described by Council members.
-In addition, the Council's standing committees build the GIS community's knowledge base by hosting technical presentations that demonstrate tools and techniques and convey strategies and lessons learned in support of public business processes.
+Quarterly Council meetings often feature a technical presentation to inform Council members about investments in and applications of geographic data and technology.
+In May 2018, the Council heard presentations on public and private uses of unmanned aircraft systems (UAS).
+Other topics discussed included the national Geospatial Data Act of 2017 and the National Agriculture Imagery Program.
+The Council's standing committees build the GIS community's knowledge base by hosting technical presentations that demonstrate tools and techniques and convey strategies and lessons learned in support of public business processes.
 The committee structure is vital for sharing data and getting information to the Council.